Cheese Manicotti Skillet + Video

 Can I substitute cottage cheese for ricotta?

 Possibly, but I wouldn’t recommend it.
-The filling may float out since the entire top is open and they are being submerged in sauce.
+The filling may ooze out too much since the shell noodles are open and would be submerged in sauce.
+When it comes to making this family favorite, I always use manicotti pasta tubes for the cheese filling.

-Allow the cheese manicotti to cool, then transfer to an airtight container.
+Allow the stuffed manicotti to cool, then transfer to an airtight container.
 It will last for up to 4 days in the refrigerator.

 melted white cheese on top of pasta sauce